apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 ## The Pattern Recognition Problem

-In this example we show how to design a pluggable modeling framework in S4.
+In this example we show how to design a pluggable probabilistic modeling framework in S4.
 The task is to classify incoming objects into well defined categories.
 Each object is represented by an observation vector that represents the object, also called features of the object.
-The variability and consistency of the features within a category and between categories will determine the accuracy of the classifier.
+The variability and consistency of the features within a category and between categories will determine the accuracy of the classifier and the complexity of the models.
 Because it is impossible to achieve perfect accuracy in real-world systems, we use probabilistic models to classify the objects.
 So instead of just assigning a category to each object, the model will provide the probability that the object belongs to a category.
-The final decision may depend on several factors, for example, the cost of wrongly assign a categories to an object may not be the same for all categories.
+The final decision may depend on several factors, for example, the cost of wrongly assign a category to an object may not be the same for all categories.
 In this example, we assume that the cost is the same for all categories and simply select the category whose model has the highest probability.

+Probabilistic models are widely used in many application areas.
+A distributed systems may be needed when decisions need to be made with low delay and by processing a large number of incoming events.
+S4 is designed to scale to an unlimited number of nodes providing the flexibility to run complex algorithms, process at high data rates, and deliver results with low latency.
+Typical applications include processing user events in web applications, analyzing financial market data, monitoring network traffic, and many more.

-To learn more read "Pattern Classification" by R. Duda, P. Hart, and D. Stork.
+To learn more, get a copy of this classic book: "Pattern Classification" by R. Duda, P. Hart, and D. Stork.

 ## The Approach

 In this example we implemented an application that uses a train data set to estimate model parameters.
 Because most estimation algorithms learn iteratively, we inject the train data set several times until a stop condition is achieved.
 To train the models, we run S4 in batch mode.
-That is, we push the data at the highest possible speed and when a queue fill up, we let the system block until more space in the queues become available.
-In other words, no event data is lost in this process.
+That is, we push the data at the highest possible rate and when a queue fills up, we let the system block until more space in the queues become available.
+In other words, no event data is ever lost in this process.
 To achieve this, we remove all latency constraints and let the process run for as long as needed until all the data is processed.
 This approach is quite similar to MapReduce except that the data is injected sequentially from a single source.

 Once the model parameters are estimated we are ready to run a test.
 In real-time applications, we would have no control over the speed of the incoming data vectors.
 If we didn't have sufficient computing resources to process all the data within the time constraints, we would be forced to either lose some of the data (load shedding) or switch to a less complex classification algorithm.
+In this example, we simply assume that there is no data loss.

 ## The Forest Cover Data Set